-According to IFRS 9, changes in fair value s of financial liabilities which are attributable to the change in credit risk should be presented in other comprehensive income.
+According to IFRS 9, changes in the fair value of financial liabilities measured at fair value which are attributable to the change in credit risk should be presented in other comprehensive income.
 All other changes in fair value should be presented in profit or loss.

-IFRS 9 also prescribes new hedge accounting requirements.
+IFRS 9 also prescribes new hedge accounting requirements but allows entities to continue adopting the provisions of IAS 39 regarding hedge accounting.
+IFRS 9 expands the disclosure requirements of an entity's risk management activities.

 IFRS 9 is to be applied for annual periods beginning on January 1, 2018.
-Early adoption is permitted.
-The Company believes that the adoption of IFRS 9 (including all its phases) is not expected to have a material impact on the financial statements.

-NOTE 4:- DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION (Cont.)
+After having evaluated the implications of the adoption of IFRS 9, the Company estimates that its adoption is not expected to have a material impact on the Company's financial statements.